MarwanDev/marwan-portfolio/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: VSC, npm

 <!--
 Example command: